- Where is Nepal located? Where is Nepal in Asia?

 Once known as Shangri La, a hidden kingdom in the Himalayas, Nepal has emerged as one of the chief adventure destinations in the world.
 If you are a mountain person you will surely have visited or heard about Nepal.
 It is the country of the great mountains and brave Gurkha warriors.

 A tiny landlocked country in South Asia, Nepal is home to some of the highest mountains, including Mount Everest (the highest of them all), on our planet.
 The country’s trekking trails weaving past some of the highest mountains in the world are some of the best walking and hiking destinations in the world.
-Each year hundreds of mountaineers visit Nepal to scale its many mountains ranging from over 5000 meters to 8000 meters.
+Each year, hundreds of mountaineers visit Nepal to scale its many mountains, ranging from over 5000 meters to 8000 meters.

 But there’s more to Nepal than the mountains.
 The country has a rich cultural heritage that dates back to the time of Lord Buddha and earlier.
-The art and architecture found in Kathmandu Valley is one of the finest in the world.
+The art and architecture found in Kathmandu Valley is one among the finest in the world.

 From east to west there are 129 languages spoken in Nepal.
 People from 123 ethnic groups inhabit the mountains, valleys, hills, and plains of this vibrant country.
 Each of these groups has its own language and culture.